vgiles/fc-website-src/content/_index.md

 weight: 1
 ---

+# Faulty Cat Productions
-# Exploratory music and sound for games, new media, and interactive experiences
+Exploratory music and sound for games, new media, and interactive experiences.

-Faulty Cat is a music production company.
+Website in development.